Brexit - Green Cards and Driving Abroad

 What does it mean to you as a Saffron Client?

-At present the majority of policies arranged by Saffron Insurance allow our policyholders to drive within the European Union for a certain amount of time with the cover being confirmed by the insurance certificate we issue, if you are planning a trip that is completed before the 31st October 2019 there is no change.
-However; if your trip into the European Union is after the 31st October 2019 we require you to contact us at least 3 weeks before your travel date (or as soon as possible if your trip is imminent bearing in mind the 31st October 2019 is only a few weeks away) and we will advise you of the specific process required by your insurer and issue a green card if required.
+At present the majority of policies arranged by Saffron Insurance allow our policyholders to drive within the European Union for a certain amount of time with the cover being confirmed by the insurance certificate we issue.
+If you are planning a trip that is completed before the 1st January 2021 there is no change.
+However, if your trip into the European Union is after the 1st January 2021 we require you to contact us at least 3 weeks before your travel date (or as soon as possible if your trip is imminent bearing in mind the 1st January 2021 is only a few weeks away) and we will advise you of the specific process required by your insurer and issue a green card if required.

 We will keep you updated with further information when there is more clarity regarding the long term implications of Brexit.
 If you have any issues or concerns then please contact us on 01799 514144.